atulvarshneya/quantum-computing/qcircuit/README.md

 			CX(control, target)
 				Appends a CNOT gate to the quantum circuit
 				Returns the updted quantum circuit

 			H(qubit)
 				Appends a HADAMARD gate to the quantum circuit Returns the updted quantum circuit

 			X(qubit)
 				Appends a NOT gate to the quantum circuit
 				Returns the updted quantum circuit

 			Y(qubit)
 				Appends a PAULI-Y gate to the quantum circuit Returns the updted quantum circuit

 			Z(qubit)
 				Appends a PAULI-Z gate to the quantum circuit Returns the updted quantum circuit

 			T(control1, control2, target)
 				Appends a TOFFOLI gate to the quantum circuit Returns the updted quantum circuit

 			M(qubitslist, clbitslist=None)
 				Appends MEASUREMENT gates for measuring given qubits list into classical bits list Returns the updted quantum circuit

 			QFT(qubitslist)
 				Appends a QFT gate across the given qubits list The drawn circuit depicts multiple QFT gates, but it is 1 QFT gate acting on those qubits Returns the updted quantum circuit
-			Border()
-				Places a border in the quantum circuit.
-Has effect only in the drawing of the circuit Probe(header,probestates)
-				This is a debuggig aid.
-Its execution gets skipped on backends which are actual quantum computers. header is a string that gets prefixed with "PROBE:" and gets printed as a heading to the probe's printout. probestates is either None or a list of states, and probe prints only the amplitude of only those states.

 			custom_gate(gatename, op_matrix)
 				To add user defined custom gates
 				gatename should be per the syntax of a Python variable; op_matrix is the operator matrix in form of numpy.matrix([...],dtype=complex)

 			ifcbit(cbit, value)
 				Configures the gate object for the operator to be applied only if the mentioned cbit has the mentioned value (0 or 1). ifcbit is not supported by M, Border, and Probe.